feedhenry-templates/appforms-datasources-internet/README.md

 An example of the Data Sources format is below:

+You can also choose which item is to be selected by default by setting the "selected" property to true

     [
         {
             "key": "some_key",
-            "value": "some_value"
-        }
-    ]

-You can also choose which item is to be selected by default by adding the "selected" property

-    [
-        {
-            "key": "some_key",
-            "value": "some_value"
+            "value": "some_value",
+            "selected": true
         },
         {
             "key": "other_key",